 2. Develop a job-finding strategy

-Don’t solely rely on ads to find a job, Many times these positions often are filled through good old-fashioned networking, aka “word of mouth.”
+Don’t solely rely on posted openings to find a job.
+Many times these positions are filled through good old-fashioned networking, aka “word of mouth.”
 Networking for a job goes beyond cold calling prospective employers to see whether there are any openings.
 Effective job hunting requires a systematic and concentrated effort to touch base with people you know and make new contacts on a regular basis.
 It involves getting on the telephone and calling everyone you know in and out of healthcare.
 Update them on your new credentials, and let them know what you’re seeking.
 Ask for advice, when appropriate, and referrals.
 Then follow up and stay in touch to keep them posted on your progress.
 Networking is a powerful tool that’s undervalued and underused by most nurses.

 You also need to commit to finding formal networking arenas on a regular basis, things such as career fairs, conventions and professional association meetings.
 But don’t stop there.
 Learn to introduce yourself to others at social events and in everyday settings.
 You never know whom you’ll meet where and what their connections might be.
 And every APN needs to have business cards made.
 It’s your professional calling card.
 Be sure to carry those cards with you at all times.